ChrisBerry1234/ChrisBerry1234/README.md

 Welcome to my GitHub Profile!
 I'm a 2023 Computer Engineer Graduate based in New York

-- 👀 I am passionate about learning about the world around us and providing real solutions to real worlds.
+- 👀 I am passionate about learning about the world around us and providing real solutions to real world issues.
-- My main interest are Hardware, Embedded Systems, IOT, and Software and Web Development
+- My main interest are Hardware, Embedded Systems, IOT, and Web Development

 ## 🌱 I’m currently learning & Improving In